Husband Behind Viral Dress That Broke the Internet Admits to Strangling His Wife - ExBulletin

 The man behind the white/gold-blue/black dress that broke the Internet has pleaded guilty to endangering his wife's life and admitted to strangling her.

-Johnston, from the island of Colonsay off the west coast of Scotland, was remanded in custody until his sentencing next month, scheduled for June 6.
+Johnston, from the island of Colonsay off the west coast of Scotland, has been remanded in custody until his sentencing next month, scheduled for June 6.

 Johnston received global attention for #TheDress after an image of her mother-in-law's dress from her 2015 wedding was shared online by a guest at the event.

-The debate over the true colors of the dresses – black and blue or white and gold – raged on the Internet, making headlines of the time, and sparking thousands of comments, including from celebrities.
+The debate over the true colors of the dresses, black and blue or white and gold, exploded the Internet, headlines at the time said, and sparked thousands of comments, particularly from celebrities.
 Reality TV star Kim Kardashian said she had an argument about it with her then-husband Kanye West.

 Ellen DeGeneres invited the Johnstons to her talk show, where they received $10,000 and a trip to Grenada.